 GUIDE TO SUPPORTING DOCUMENTATION

-Your signed and dated summary application form and the appropriate fee (where applicable) must be accompanied by these documents.
+Your signed and dated summary application form and the appropriate fee (where applicable) must be accompanied by the supporting documents set out below.

 If you do not submit the required documentation your application may be refused on the basis of insufficient documentation.

 Two colour passport sized photographs not more than 6 months old

 Your name and visa application reference number must be printed clearly on the back.
 More information on photograph requirements here.